-Marie-Laure Salles became Director of the Graduate Institute of International and Development Studies in September 2020.
+Marie-Laure Salles became Director of the Geneva Graduate Institute in September 2020.

 Before joining the Institute, she was Dean of the School of Management and Innovation at Sciences Po Paris, a school she launched in 2016.
 Before that, she was Professor at ESSEC Business School, where she was also, in turn, Dean of the Faculty and Associate Dean for the PhD Programme.